 The main idea behind the emergence of hyperspectral imaging is that it gives a greater level of spectral detail.
-If you have hundreds of narrow band, you have finer amounts of detail that you can comb through.
-In turn, you can reveal new information about featured that you didn’t know were possible.
+If you have hundreds of narrow bands, you have finer amounts of detail that you can comb through.
+In turn, you can reveal new information that you didn’t know was possible.

 The main areas of usage for hyperspectral imagery can be categorized into 8 groups.
 This includes vegetation, agriculture, geology, soil, water resources, disaster, and land use.

 The underlying principle is that it improves any type of classification.
 For example, you can get more detail for geologic surface composition.
 The same is true for vegetation types, soil classes and land cover too.

 Hyperspectral imaging helps identify pests for crop management.
 For water resources, it’s about understanding bathymetry, water quality, and chemistry.
 And it’s been used for disaster management such as prevention and post-monitoring.